The Strong, Silent Type: Synopsis

 Tony admires Svetlana, who has established her own nurses' agency, which supplies the nurse assigned to Junior.
 When the nurse is ill, Svetlana takes her place.
 Tony goes to the house one afternoon when he knows Junior is napping.
 They have sex on Junior's couch.
 Afterward, Tony is put out when she suggests they not see each other again.
 The regular nurse returns unexpectedly and can tell what has been going on.

 Adriana breaks down in tears when she finds that Christopher, in a heroin-induced stupor, sat on her dog and killed it.
 Her FBI handler, Agent Sanseverino, says Adriana should urge him to go into rehab, and she has arranged for material to be sent to their home.
 Chris is carjacked, robbed, and beaten up while attempting to purchase heroin in a low-income barrio.
 When he returns home, Adriana gives him a pamphlet for a rehab clinic.
 He is infuriated and hits her.
 Badly bruised, Adriana goes to Carmela.
-Junior advises Tony to kill Chris, but he cannot do it.
+Junior advises Tony to kill Chris, but he refuses.
 Instead, family and friends organize an intervention.
-It soon degenerates.
+It soon degenerates as Chris is irate with everybody in the room.
 Tony is enraged when he hears that Chris killed Adriana's dog.
 Chris verbally attacks those trying to help him and insults his own mother.
-The men turn on him and beat him up.
-The intervention ends with Chris being taken to the emergency room with a hairline skull fracture.
+Silvio and Paulie turn on him and beat him up, resulting in him being taken to the emergency room with a hairline skull fracture.
 Tony arranges for him to go to a rehab clinic in Pennsylvania and demands that he not leave until he is clean, telling him that Patsy will be watching him.
+Chris begins to express remorse for his actions.